-Smartphones are now essential for our social life and with so many apps such as Snapchat, Facebook, Instagram and even the new inclusions of the story feature in Whatsapp, a phone with a low battery capacity will not get you through the day.
+Smartphones are now essential for our social life and with so many apps such as Snapchat, Facebook, Instagram and even the new inclusions of the story feature in Whatsapp, a phone with a low battery capacity will not get you through the day, so what to do?

 The statement is partially true as a substandard power bank can shorten the life of your device significantly.
 So how exactly should you choose the best power bank?
 Listed below are some tips and things to consider when buying a portable charger.